 One true sign of Spring is when the fronds of the fern and the fiddleheads show their heads in April.
 Now, for us here in Canada, it was more like May than April… :(Nevertheless, the spring inspired me to share this fiddleheads recipe with you.

 Fiddleheads are included in many Asian dishes.
 They are also a popular springtime health food in Canada and New England thanks to their powerful anti-inflammatory and hormone-regulating abilities.

 The vegetable, appropriately named for its resemblance to the neck of a violin, is actually part of a fern (the front) and is harvested in the spring season, typically in the Northeast where ferns are abundant.

 I spent the weekend at my meditation center, located deep in the Northern Ontario forest, to cook for new students.
-This was the perfect opportunity for me to harvest my first batch of fronds this year and to use my favorite fiddleheads recipe.
+This was the perfect opportunity for me to harvest my first batch of fronds this year and to use my favourite fiddleheads recipe.

 Why I’m so passionate about fiddleheads?
 First, the season only lasts 2-3 weeks maximum and most importantly, the health benefits of these little green plants are so amazing!

 Fiddleheads have been shown to have up to twice the antioxidant capacity of blueberries!
 These antioxidants have the ability to boost levels of glutathione (a powerful antioxidant) and ramp up your body’s innate immune system by bolstering its own natural defences and warding off invading pathogens.

 Fiddleheads are Anti-inflammatory